Professor of New Testament

 Altshuler Distinguished Teaching Professor

-Johannine literature; evil, suffering, death, and afterlife; New Testament ethics; Passion Narratives; Matthew; preaching the New Testament
+Johannine literature (Gospel of John; 1-3 John; Revelation); evil, suffering, death, and afterlife; New Testament ethics; Passion Narratives; Matthew; preaching the New Testament; disability and the Bible; Koine Greek; Israel/Palestine Cultural Immersion trips

-Gospel of John; death and afterlife; Disability Theory and the New Testament; the use and authority of Scripture; the Bible in the emergent and postmodern Church; the politics of Biblical interpretation; the historical Jesus
+Johannine Literature; evil, suffering, death and afterlife; Disability Theory and the New Testament; the use and authority of Scripture; women in the Bible; gender and the Bible

 :: Engaging the Word: The New Testament and the Christian Believer (Westminster John Knox, 2010).